 - Identified by a blue circle on maps and signs

-- Will offer connections to the O-Train Confederation Line all day, 7 days a week, at Tunney’s Pasture, Hurdman, and Blair Stations
+- Connections to the O-Train Line 1 all day, 7 days a week

 - Use the Transitway and dedicated bus lanes

 - Overnight, when O-Train Line 1 is not running, many Rapid routes will be extended to Rideau Station, serving all Line 1 stations en route.
 These trips will be identified as "N" (Night) trips.

 Frequent routes offer reliable, high frequency bus service along major roads.

 - Frequent routes are shown in an orange hexagon on signs and maps